7Cav/cScripts/README.md

 The AI in cScripts `init.sqf` have been changed to be a little more realistic and to avoid them being rediculus.
 The recomended default setting is the one probided and it have been carfully tested and seam to be the best.

 ### Respawn Preset (description.ext)
 Missions running the template is set to default respawn `BASE` with `4` second delay.
-This chan be changed in the `description.ext`.
+To make a respawn location put down a marker and name it `respawn_west` This chan be changed in the `description.ext`.
 Eather by commenting it out *(recomended)* by adding two `//` infront or delete the lines.
+More information about respawn see the [BIS Community Wiki](https://community.bistudio.com/wiki/Arma_3_Respawn).

 ## Automatic Loadout Distrubution (Poppy)
 cScripts core function are [Poppy](https://github.com/BaerMitUmlaut/Poppy) a reliable, self configuring, error finding loadout framework made by [BaerMitUmlaut](https://github.com/BaerMitUmlaut).
 The script automaticly give ___all blufor players___ a pre defined loadout in the list below.
 If you havea un recugnice loadout you will be given the default loadout (CommonBlufor).